matteolc/air-quality-dashboard/README.md

 To provision your ESP32 or Raspberry Pico W board:

 - Connect the BME688 sensor to I2C
+- Build and upload SPIFFS filesystem with PlatformIO
 - Upload the Arduino sketch with Arduino IDE
-- Provision Wi-Fi and SocketIO service address

-As soon as the board connects to the server you will see a confetti rain and a link to the dashboard.

-## Production build

-## Contributions

-Your contribution is welcome.
-Open a PR and we can take it from there.
+- Connect to the WiFi network Air Quality Dashboard and follow the instructions on screen

 # Remix Blues Stack